How much does it cost?

 British Fencing

-The National Governing Body for fencing in the UK is British Fencing.
+The National Governing Body for Fencing in the UK is British Fencing.
 The Scottish part of this is Scottish Fencing.
-We encourage all fencers to take out membership of Scottish Fencing.
-This membership provides you with the necessary insurance to fence in clubs and competition, access to training courses and other benefits outlined in on the Scottish Fencing website.
+All fencers are required to take out membership of British Fencing.
+This membership provides you with the necessary insurance to fence in clubs and competitions and access to training courses.

-The annual cost of membership of Scottish Fencing (which includes membership of British Fencing) is as follows
+The annual cost of membership of British Fencing (which includes membership of Scottish Fencing) is outlined on the British Fencing website.

 • Recreational